 Defining your target audience is key to your brand messaging.
-In Episode 2 of Social Strategy Fundamentals, Senior Strategist Katlin Swisher and our guest experts walk through finding your audience based on demographics and how to tailor your strategies to the platforms you’re on.
+In Episode 2 of Social Strategy Fundamentals, we walk through finding your audience based on demographics and how to tailor your strategies to the platforms they're on.

 As of May 2021, Facebook accounted for almost 72% of all social media visits, maintaining its position as the most used social media site in the U.S. The platform reached 226 million active users in the United States and Canada by the end of 2021.
 Use by age group is relatively spread out, with the lowest number of users ages 13–17 (4%).

 - Ages 55–64: 11%

 Facebook has also been in the news recently, and received criticism over its name change.
 A Washington Post survey found that 72% of Internet users trust Facebook “not much” or “not at all”—the least trusted of the social platforms included in the survey.
 The 2022 Edelman Trust Barometer found that trust in social media is falling, especially when compared to other industry sectors.